Learning to crawl: Benefits and limits of centralized vs distributed control: Validation

 \subsection{Damped limit}

-For validation purposes, we can drop the overdamped assumption and solve the full damped equation for the finite crawler \cref{eq:damped}.
-In \cref{fig_appendix:validation_overdamped}, we show that the overdamped regime is already approached when the mass of the "sucker block" and the friction coefficient are of the same order.
-Preliminary results also suggest that policies learned in the damped regime are no significantly different from the overdamped ones.
+For validation purposes, we can drop the overdamped assumption and solve the full damped equation for the finite crawler \cref{eq:springs}.
+The overdamped regime is already approached when {inertia balances the restoring force of the spring, i.e.~$m\omega^2/\kappa=1$}.
+Preliminary results also suggest that policies learned in the damped regime are not significantly different from the overdamped ones.
 Therefore, we expect that the conclusions reached in this work should still hold in the damped scenario.
 However, further verifications would be needed to assert this claim unequivocally.